ankane/kms_encrypted/README.md

 KmsEncrypted.key_id = Rails.env.test? ? "insecure-test-key" : ENV["KMS_KEY_ID"]
 ```

+You can also use `insecure-test-key/encrypt`, which allows encryption but not decryption.

 ## Key Rotation

 Key management services allow you to rotate the master key without any code changes.